 When and Where is the Show?

-The Vancouver Comic and Toy Show normally takes place on a Saturday and Sunday at the PNE Forum.
+The Vancouver Comic and Toy Show takes place on a Saturday and Sunday at the PNE Forum.
+It runs from 11:00 am until 5:00 pm both days.
 The venue’s address is 2901 East Hastings Street.

 How Much Does it Cost?

-In 2024 admission to the Vancouver Comic and Toy Show for people ages 13 and older cost $22 for Saturday, $15 for Sunday and $25 for both days.
-Children ages 12 and under enter for free.
+Admission to the Vancouver Comic and Toy Show for ages 13 and above costs about $22 for the Saturday, $15 for the Sunday and $25 for a two-day pass.
+Children ages 12 and under enter for free, which makes it a great family event.

 What to Expect at the Show

-The Vancouver Comic and Toy Show is a great event (assuming you like comics and collectible toys).
-At the show you’ll see 300 or so tables with vendors selling vintage comic books, superhero posters and action figurines.
+The Vancouver Comic and Toy Show is a great event.
+At the show you’ll see 400 large 8ft tables with vendors buying, selling and trading all things pop culture including vintage comic books, superhero posters and action figurines.
 Also for sale are hot wheels cars, trading cards, plush toys, Funko pop figures and many more items.

 Tips & Advice